-What do you sense that Jesus is inviting you into?
+What do you sense that you are being invited into?
 What does faith mean in this situation?

 Spend some time in prayer, imagining letting go of the surface worries, and allowing yourself to take the leap of faith into the arms of God, allowing yourself to be cradled and held, at rest in the arms of the Good Shepherd.

 The Lord is my shepherd, I lack for nothing.